tinghe14/NLP-Papers/README.md

 # Transformer
 <a id='transformer'></a>
 ## 2020
-1. Paper - [Pretrained transformers improve out-of-distribution robustness](https://arxiv.org/pdf/2004.06100.pdf): cited by LMs are few-shot learner, but I think this is not a good paper to support their idea in GPT3.
+1. Paper - [Pretrained transformers improve out-of-distribution robustness](https://arxiv.org/pdf/2004.06100.pdf): cited by [LMs are few-shot learners](#lmsfewshortlearner), but I think this is not a good paper to support their idea in GPT3.
 Whatever, the trick of turing classifier into anomaly detector to help to measure preformance of OOD generalization can help my work.
     - [note](https://github.com/tinghe14/NLP-Papers/blob/7097997b581e089634c809e375b17c819bb0e6ee/large%20language%20model/3_pretrained_Transformer_improve_ood_robustness/note.md)
 ## 2017
 1. Paper - [Attention is all your need](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf): Milestone of Transformer architecture